 By Brian Messenger

-The release was also accompanied by a photo, included a quote from Riccio, and stated she went to New York City April 23 to receive the award at NFTE’s 25th annual gala dinner.
-Its publication May 7 triggered an ongoing investigation at GLTS.
+The release was accompanied by a photo of Riccio, included a quote from her, and stated she went to New York City April 23 to receive the award at NFTE’s 25th annual gala dinner.